opensoldat/polyworks/pwinstall/ReadMe.txt

 Changes in v1.5.0.12
 - added flagger collides and non-flagger collides polygon types
-- changed extension for saving from uppercase to lowercase
+- modified extension for saving from uppercase to lowercase

 Changes in v1.5.0.11
 - fixed bouncy polygons not being compiled correctly